patallen/FaviFind/README.md

 #### Seed the database

 The length of time that it will take to seed the database is dependent on the amount of RAM and number of cores on the machine.
-For me, it took ~2-3 hours on 8GB RAM, 4 core VPS to try to retrieve and seed 200,000 favicon URLs.
+For me, it took ~2-3 hours on 8GB RAM, 4 core VPS running 20 celery workers to try to retrieve and seed 200,000 favicon URLs.
 - Launch workers with celery multi:
 	- `$ celery multi 20 -A favifind.celery`
 - Start up Flower for monitoring